-There are plenty of contract opportunities to bid for at both regional and national levels, accommodating all industries and businesses from sole traders to multi-national corporations.
+There are plenty of public sector contract opportunities to bid for at both regional and national levels, accommodating all industries and businesses from sole traders to multi-national corporations.

 The issue for many companies is knowing where to find these contracts and submitting a PQQ (pre-qualification questionnaire) and ITT (invitation to tender) in line with the procurement process.

 Finding a national contract

-The best place to start looking is on a national site such as Contracts Finder, which advertises all UK government public sector contract notices.
-This site allows you to search for opportunities by industry, as well as allowing you to view future contracts in the pipe line.
+The best place to start looking for tenders and contracts is on a national site such as Contracts Finder, which advertises all UK government public sector contract notices.
+This site allows you to search for opportunities by industry, by public sector organisations, as well as allowing you to view future contracts in the pipeline.

 Use Contracts Finder website to search for your industry and view the relevant tenders in your area.
 Here you have the ability to narrow down your search to region and value.
-It is important to note that you should only bid for contracts with an annual value one third your company turnover.
+It is important to note that you should only bid for contracts with an annual value one-third of your company turnover.

 Another useful site is Tenders Electronic Daily (TED).
 This site publishes contract notices for the EU and allows you to search for contracts within your industry.
-Much like Contracts Finder it is a great source for both national and local contracts.
+Much like Contracts Finder it is a great source for both national and local public sector contracts.